tobsecret/3-nextflow-patterns/README.md

 The `publishDir` directive takes a directory relative to where we are running the pipeline from.
 We can also give it a glob `pattern` to specify files with which extensions should be published.
-Although it's not explicitly mentioned in the documentation, we can specify `publishDir` multiple times, which can be useful if a process produces multiple types of files and we want to publish several different groupings of the same files.
+Although it's not explicitly mentioned in the documentation, we can specify `publishDir` multiple times for the same process, which can be useful if a process produces multiple types of files and we want to publish several different groupings of the same files.
 Also useful, `publishDir` allows us to provide a closure to specify the path/ filename a file should be `saveAs` (relative to the publishDir), given the name of the file.

 This last one is a bit tricky because the closure does not get passed a file object but just a string.